MedourMehdi/mm_mint_mp4/README.md

 ## Help

-Notice that the ico folder must be present in the bin directory.
+* Notice that the ico folder must be present in the bin directory.
-Due to the lack of performance on Atari Hardware the player works as today only on Aranym JIT emulator.
+* Due to the lack of performance on Atari Hardware the player works as today only on Aranym JIT emulator:
-For Falcon: I think that 56k DSP integration must be done in fdk-aac and Openh264 For V4SA: Modifications to support 080 HyperThreading and SIMD instructions set
+** For Falcon: I think that 56k DSP integration must be done in fdk-aac and Openh264 ** For V4SA: Modifications to support 080 HyperThreading and SIMD instructions set

 ## Authors